Blakenhall, Cheshire: History

 Blachenhale was a small manor at the time of the Domesday survey of 1086.
 It was tenanted by Gilbert the hunter Gilbert de Venables, and assessed at 12 shillings annually, an increase from 10 shillings before the Norman Conquest, when it was held by Godwin.
 Six households, five ploughlands, two plough teams, a wood measuring 2 by 1 leagues, and a hawk's eyrie were recorded.
 Manorial courts were once convened in the parish.
 During the Civil War, soldiers were housed here.

 The earliest known forge in Cheshire was recorded nearby in 1619 on Checkley Brook at Tib or Tip Green, just on the Cheshire side of the Staffordshire border, probably the same as one subsequently recorded in Wrinehill township, now in Staffordshire.
 By the time of the Civil War, Doddington iron foundry had been founded on Checkley Brook, at the edge of Blakenhall parish on Mill Lane, near the boundary with Doddington – one of four ironworks then recorded in Cheshire.
 It was owned by Sir Thomas Delves of Delves Hall, and produced hammers and anvils; in 1667, it output 500 tons of pig iron.
 The ironworks remained in operation in 1766 and appear on P. P. Burdett's 1777 map, but had closed by 1781.
 A building on the site of the ironworks was being used as a coin mill in 1892.
 Later it was a flour mill which had a "French Bun" millstone from the River Seine; it closed in 1925.

 The parish fell within the estate of Doddington Hall prior to 1917.
 In the late 19th century it had a school.
 For several years in around 1820, the Methodist missionary Nathaniel Turner (1793–1864) lived and preached in the parish, which was associated with his family, and in 1900 a Wesleyan Methodist chapel was constructed.
 Agriculture was the predominant occupation for men in 1881, with 60 of 68 men recorded in the census as working in that sector.

 Governance

 Blakenhall is administered by Doddington and District Parish Council, which also administers the parishes of Bridgemere, Checkley cum Wrinehill, Doddington, Hunsterson and Lea.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Blakenhall falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Blakenhall was formerly a township in the parish of Wybunbury, in 1866 Blakenhall became a civil parish, on 1 April 2023 the parish was abolished to form "Doddington and District".